folio-org/docs/content/en/docs/Settings/Settings_calendar/settings_calendar.md

 ---
 title: "Settings > Calendar"
 linkTitle: "Calendar"
-date: 2022-11-01
+date: 2022-11-04
 weight: 30
 tags: ["subtopic"]
 ---

 The Calendar section of the Settings app is where you edit open and closed hours for  library service points.

-Check out workflows reference service points when loaning items to patrons and calculating due dates.
+Item check out workflows reference service points when calculating due dates.
 That means that the service point must have an existing calendar that covers the time period that the item could potentially be loaned for in order for the check out to be successful.

 The Calendar section of Settings allows you to create a new calendar, edit existing calendars, duplicate existing calendars, and delete calendars.
 You can create a single calendar and assign it to multiple service points.